damian-andrzej/terraform-web-app-deploy-to-digitalocean/README.md

-The purpose of this repo is to deploy python web app to digital ocean droplet by terraform, then set appropriate config to machine by ansible.
+The purpose of this repo is to deploy python web application to digital ocean droplet by terraform, then set appropriate config to machine by ansible.